Snazzie/Snazzie/README.md

 ### Hi there 👋

-I’m looking for collaborators to join Dark Theme Hub's themes to help maintain and expand the theme collection.
+I’m looking for collaborators to join Dark Theme Hub to help maintain and expand the theme collection.

 You can HMU via [twitter](https://twitter.com/ItsSnazzie) or Discord (COOP#0812)